bThink-BGU/BPjs/README.md

 ## Change log for the BPjs library.

+## 2018-01-18
+* :bug: Fixed a crash where program with failed assertions were intermittently crashing.

 ## 2018-01-17
 * :bug: Verifier now correctly identifies deadlock as a state where there are requested events, but they are all blocked (formerly it just looked for the existence of b-threads).